 This is a field experience of two days per week that allows the student to work in acute care, critical care, and specialty service areas of the hospital and in the community.
 The student is directly and indirectly observed performing respiratory care in the assigned clinical settings.
 They explore non-traditional roles for respiratory therapists, volunteer time in a selected area of practice outside of the traditional hospital practice, and summarize experiences in written and oral reports.
 They work on a culminating presentation applying evidence-based practice guidelines.
 Pass/No Pass.

-Prerequisite: RSP 2801 spring This course provides a supervised clinical experience in the critical care and specialty service areas of the hospital and the community with a strong emphasis on intensive care techniques and procedures.
-Instruction takes place in the adult, pediatric, and neonatal areas.
-The student embarks on infant and pediatric mechanical ventilation and continues to gain proficiency in adult care throughout the medical system.
-Pass/No Pass.
-Prerequisite: RSP 2011, 2013, 2602 24 hours of clinic per week Corequisite: RSP 2012, 2802
+Prerequisite: RSP 2801 Corequisite: RSP 2011, 2013